A Comprehensive Guide to the Digital Operational Resilience Act (DORA)

 The broader implications of DORA

-While DORA primarily focuses on enhancing the cyber resilience of financial institutions, its impact extends beyond the financial sector.
+While DORA primarily focuses on enhancing the cyber resilience of financial institutions, its comprehensive approach to ICT risk management within this sector establishes rigorous standards that may influence best practices in other industries.
 By setting a high standard for ICT risk management, DORA serves as a benchmark for other industries that are increasingly reliant on digital technologies.
-The principles and practices outlined in DORA can be adapted and applied to various sectors, including healthcare, energy, and telecommunications.
-The goal is to improve overall operational resilience and security postures.

 Impact on financial stability